bbc/bigscreen-player/.github/PULL_REQUEST_TEMPLATE.md

 [Enter a brief description of what this pull request does]

+(Internal) [Add the jira ticket and/or the ADR to this PR]
+> Tickets: IPLAYERTVV1-XXXX

 🛠 How

 [How does this PR perform the features described in What, keep technical detail brief and/or high level - more detail can be requested in comments]